cst1201-d644/Turtle-Simulator/README.md

     //implement the algorithm to draw a bowtie below
   }
 ```

-Lines 1-3 is a block comment that describes the method.
+- Lines 1-3 is a block comment that describes the method.
 Recall that comments are completely ignored by the Java compiler, so they only serve the purpose of informing people reading the code.
 Go ahead and fill in a brief sentence about what this method will perform when it is called.

-Line 4 is the all-important method signature.
+- Line 4 is the all-important method signature.
 Here's what it says:
-- The public keyword makes the method visible to users.
+  - The `public` keyword makes the method visible to users.
-- The void keyword means this method will not return any values.
+  - The `void` keyword means this method will not return any values.
   - `draw()` is the method's name, followed by a list of parameters it inputs inside the parentheses.
 In this case, there are no parameters required.

-Lines 5-8: Notice that we've begun another set of open- and close-curly braces.
+- Lines 5-8: Notice that we've begun another set of open- and close-curly braces.
 Now remember what they do: They group together related Java statements, but this time, in the context of the draw() method.
-The code that goes between the curlies is known as the method's body.
+The code that goes between the curlies is known as the **method's body**.
 This is where the draw() method's algorithm will go, instructing a turtle to draw a bowtie.

-We want the body of the void draw() method to run the algorithm we just executed.
+1. We want the body of the void `draw()` method to run the algorithm we just executed.
 This means we need to translate the natural language algorithm we've been following to the Java programming language.
-To get a feel for the translation process, we've gotten things started for you by providing the code to create the head and getting it into position.
+To get a feel for the translation process, I've gotten things started for you by providing the code to create the head and getting it into position.

 | Algorithm in Natural Language	| Java Algorithm (Unfinished) |
 | ----------------------------- | ----------------------------|